OrianaZ/CS429-Project/README.md

 - Validates and processes user queries, returning ranked document results.

 ## Operation
+This respository should be cloned/downloaded in order to use commands.
+All commands should done from the root folder.
+(CS429-Project) <br>
 The web document retrieval and search system can be operated in two distinct ways to accommodate different user needs: independent execution of specific tasks or streamlined execution using a single script.
 ### Independent Execution
 #### Crawling Documents